omartinez182/econometria/README.md

-# econometria
+# Econometría
-Econometria en R
+Econometría en R